AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 >
 > 1. Do the thing again, this time with `--rules` and so on.
 >     * This should crack maybe one or two more passwords, again, to provide that "aha" moment for what `--rules` are and do.
-> 1. Finally, introduce the idea that we can devise our own password guessing strategies, write our own rules files, etc.
+> 1. Next, introduce the idea that we can devise our own password guessing strategies, write our own rules files, etc.
 >     * Doing this correctly should reveal yet another couple of passwords; have the passwords be Mr. Robot themed but the rules common (adding numbers at the end, 1337 speak, and so on).
+Importantly, Tyrell's "bad noob" password is crackable with the right wordlist and --rules.
+> 1. Optionally, continue cracking more passwords with advanced modes such as `--loopback` and `--markov`; another "aha" moment with regards to the "smarts" of wordlists and why the only "good" passwords are *random* passwords.
+> 1. There will be at least one password hash that is still uncrackable, so finally, after all else fails, explain how to do an actual brute force ("incremental") search.
+The aha moment here is "see, this will take fucking forever, and that's the point." <-- This is what using a password manager correctly forces attackers to do.
 >
 > Obvi, we already "know" Tyrell's password so doesn't really matter if we actually crack his.
 But it's good that we already know is that students can "check their work" against a known quantity.
 >